 There are a lot of great places on the web that can help you with the process, but we like WomensLaw.org the best.
 It is a great site and will answer most of your questions.

-You can get these forms either from the court house, the local Victim Witness program, or through the advocates here at HDVS.
+You can get these forms either from the court house, the Self Help Center at the court house, the local Victim Witness program, or through the advocates here at HDVS.

 What do I need to know?